 Bake the scones for 15 to 18 minutes, or until they're light brown.
 The edges of the scones should look baked, not wet or doughy.
 Transfer the scones to a cooling rack while you make the icing.

-Make the icing: Sift the powdered sugar into a small bowl, then add the vanilla extract and 1 tablespoon of milk.
+Make the icing: Sift the ½ cup powdered sugar into a small bowl, then add the ½ teaspoon pure vanilla extract and 1 to 2 tablespoons milk (starting with the lesser amount - you might need to add an additional tablespoon of milk to get the right consistency).
 Stir until the icing is smooth and leaves a trail when drizzled into the bowl.
-You might need to add an additional tablespoon of milk to get the right consistency.

 Drizzle the icing onto the cooled scones and let it set before serving.